jessicah/boltrace.team/event-module-descriptions.md

 RULES
 - Riders must opt-in to ZwiftPower for official results via their Zwift profile settings @ https://my.zwift.com/profile/connections
-- Riders must register an account @ www.zwiftpower.com and agree to the T&C's to be included in official results.
+- Riders must register an account @ www.zwiftpower.com and agree to the T&C's to be included in official results
 - Heart rate monitors advised to be worn by all participants.
 - Non-power meter/smart trainer users aren't eligible for official result placement.
 - All bikes permitted.
 - No power ups permitted.
 - Official results located @ https://boltrace.team/ages-league

 BRT EventZ Group - https://www.facebook.com/groups/brteventz/